Irene soaks Quebec

 Quebec public security minister Robert Dutil urged Quebecers to take the storm seriously.

-"It's important that people not take Irene lightly," Dutil said at a press conference Sunday in Quebec's Beauce region."This isn't a small storm, it's an enormous storm."
+"It's important that people not take Irene lightly," Dutil said at a press conference Sunday in Quebec's Beauce region.

 Emergency centres are set up in many high-risk regions, including the Eastern Townships, the Montérégie/South Shore, the Lower Saint-Lawrence and Quebec City.
 Officials were on call to provide information and assistance as needed.